 Here are just a few posts that tackle the monster that is parent and baby jet lag.

 Need more great baby jet lag tips?
 Check out these articles by fellow traveling family blogs:

 - Ten Tips for Tackling Jet Lag in Children (Flashpacker Family)- tips on when to travel and how to help your child adjust to a new time zone.

 - Tips for Surviving Jet Lag (Suitcases and Sippy Cups)- get your trip off to the right start as soon as you get on the plane.

 - Whenever possible, do not go back to work the next day.
 Mike and I have both done this countless times coming back from Asia and Europe.
 It hurts.
 Yes, it is one more vacation day you might have to take, but it will be worth it.
 Your body, mind and kid will thank you.

 - Pace yourself.
-Whether you are coming or going, it will take a few days for everyone to settle in.
+Whether you are coming or going, it will take a few days for everyone to settle in and get over their jet lag.
 Don’t plan huge events the day you arrive at your destination or at home, or even the day after.
 No one will have a good time.
 Grab that cappuccino at the cute cafe down the street.
-Call it a movie day when you are home so everyone can veg.
+Call it a movie day when you are home so everyone can veg and recover from jet lag.
 You are still all together and experiencing something new (or familiar if you are at home.)

 - Be patient.
 This is a hard one and not something I am good at.
 I want my beautiful baby, who just had a blast on our trip, to wake up at home refreshed and back on schedule.
 It won’t happen.
+Baby jet lag lingers.
 Hang in there though.
-They will get back on schedule and sleep as well as they did before you left before you know it.
+Your baby will get back on schedule and sleep as well as they did pretrip before you know it.